Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegates suggested that after the Law on Teachers is passed, the Ministry of Education and Training should coordinate with ministries, especially the Ministry of Planning and Investment, to issue a circular to thoroughly consider this matter.

-"In fact, extra teaching and learning also have positive aspects.
+"In fact, extra teaching and learning also has positive aspects.
 Not all teachers are bad and force students to take extra classes.
 There are parents who cannot pick up their children at noon to take care of them because of work, or because they work overtime and cannot pick up their children early, so they ask teachers to pick up their children to take care of them so that the parents can work with peace of mind.
 We need to avoid the situation where we cannot manage it and ban it," he said.

 Delegate Chamaléa Thi Thuy (Ninh Thuan) agreed with Delegate Khanh's statement about extra classes.
 "We need to look thoroughly at extra classes and extra classes to make appropriate regulations, because in reality extra classes are a real need for teachers and students, especially in urban areas and areas with developed economic conditions, so families will invest more in their children's education," said Delegate Thuy.